-As we celebrate Catholic schools this month, let’s take a look at how things used to be, and how adhering to “The way we’ve always done it” doesn’t cut it anymore.
+As we celebrate Catholic schools this month, and Christian schools begin their enrollment processes for the coming school year, let’s take a look at how things used to be, and how adhering to “The way we’ve always done it” doesn’t cut it anymore.

 For the longest time, Catholic schools survived on the sacrifices of female religious women and the members of the parish, since, at one point, the directive of every parish created in the United States was to first build a school before building a worship space (which is why so many Catholic churches in this nation look like school buildings).
 Every parish had their own school – and book fees may have been the only cost associated with attending.

 As the reforms of the Second Vatican Council began to take hold, it became clear that it was the job of every baptized Catholic to be fully alive in the modern world.
 The work of the Church was no longer relegated to religious men and women, but ALL the baptized were to be the “living stones” of the Church, spreading the Good News.
 One of the unintended consequences of this movement of the Holy Spirit is that the number of religious women decreased, which required teachers to be hired, causing costs to escalate, causing tuition to be charged, causing families to consider their economic circumstances before enrolling their children.

 When tuition became insufficient to operate schools, fundraising began to fill the gap to support the activities of the school, but became a more and more prevalent line-item in a schools’ budget.
 What was once a means to “make ends meet” now has a target budget amount that needs to be met every year to make for a solid financial base for the school.

 Today, parents are “hitting the wall” when it comes to not only paying tuition that keeps rising every year, but being responsible for raising more and more money through sales of anything and everything from cookie dough to wrapping paper, as well as a myriad of “-a-thon” events.